 - 1 teaspoon lemon juice

-- 1 teaspoon fresh, chopped dill
+- 1 teaspoon fresh, chopped dill or mint (can use ¼ teaspoon dried dill or mint)

 - To make the Tzatziki, mix the yogurt, cucumber, garlic, lemon juice and dill together in a bowl.
 Refrigerate until ready to use.